-CTC has been dominant in the Swedish heat pump market for over 30 years, with a proven track record for reliability and performance.
+CTC has been leading international heating manufacturer in the heat pump market for over 30 years, with a proven track record for reliability and performance.
 Our products have been developed to meet the growing needs of the energy and cost conscious consumer, to fulfil their heating needs in the most efficient way possible.

 By integrating CTC renewable heating solutions within your property, you will also be eligible to benefit from the Department of Energy and Climate Change (DECC) Renewable Heat Incentive.
 The scheme will provide you with a financial payback for producing heat with an efficient or sustainable fuel source, working together to reduce the demand on our power networks.